EightCap group includes 2 related companies.

 |8 Indice CFDs||Based on baskets of different blue-chip stocks.|

 |2 Metal Spot CFDs||Based on Gold and Silver.|

 |2 Energy Spot CFDs||Based on Crude Oil (WTI, Brent).|

 |100+ Stock CFDs||Based on shares of AU and US companies.|

 In general, Australia is a strong jurisdiction for forex brokers.
 All brokerage companies regulated there can generally be relied upon, and in the rare event that something goes wrong, a complaint can easily be filed with the very reputable ASIC.
-Unfortunately, the same cannot necessarily be said about Vanuatu, where only very weak regulations are in place for forex brokers and other financial services companies.
+Unfortunately, the same cannot necessarily be said about offshore entities, where only very weak regulations are in place for forex brokers and other financial services companies.
 However, being regulated in an offshore jurisdiction in addition to Australia also means that EightCap can offer better trading conditions, such as leverage up to 1:500, to its non-Australian clients.